opnfv/yardstick/docs/results/os-onos-sfc-ha.rst

 is possible to chose which specific scenarios to look at, and then to zoom in on the details of each run test scenario as well.

-All of the test case results below are based on 4 scenario test runs, each run on the Ericsson POD2_ or LF POD2_ between August 25 and 29 in 2016.
+All of the test case results below are based on 4 scenario test runs, each run on the Ericsson POD2_ or LF POD2_ between September 5 and 10 in 2016.

 TC002
 -----